ales-t/mnist-ml/README.md

 fairly easy to implement and at the same time allows to reach (nearly) state-of-the-art results.

-This model is considerably slower to train.
-After 1000 batches of size 70, its accuracy is around 97.5.
+This model is considerably slower to train and may require more batches to converge.
+It achieved accuracy of 98.97 after 20000 batches (i.e. slightly lower than the basic model).